Last Updated on by

 T – Your goal should be TIME BOUND.

-So, there you have it.
-Goal setting 101.
-This post was obviously written geared towards running goals, but the SMART approach can be applied to any goal in life.
+In short: nail your goals down to every specific you can imagine, to increase the likelihood that you actually achieve said goal, instead of letting it slip away once again.
+Further, make sure those goals are achievable based on your current fitness and “life” This post was obviously written geared towards running goals, but the SMART goal setting approach can be applied to any goal in life.
 Big goals can be scary sometimes, but breaking it down into smaller steps can help you successfully outline an achievable goal.

 Do you struggle with goal setting?
 Are you wildly ambitious or painfully cautious when it comes to goals?
 Anyone up for sharing their 2018 goals with us?